estuary/flow/site/docs/concepts/collections.md

 on `[/userId, /name]` to materialize the various `/name`s seen for a `/userId`.

-This property makes keys less lossy than they might otherwise appear, and it is generally good practice to chose a key that reflects how you wish to _query_ a collection, rather than an exhaustive key that's certain to be unique for every document.
+This property makes keys less lossy than they might otherwise appear, and it is generally good practice to choose a key that reflects how you wish to _query_ a collection, rather than an exhaustive key that's certain to be unique for every document.